-Answer: The Company believes it has sufficient working capital to meet its obligations and proposed business plans for the foreseeable future.
-Nevertheless, the Company will remain diligent in its oversight of its cash position and will take the necessary steps to ensure that it remains a viable business.
-The 2022 R&D rebate is expected during the December quarter which will boost the cash reserves, and the Company continues to review its activities to identify where additional cost savings can be made to extend the cash pipeline.
+Answer: The Company believes it has sufficient working capital to meet its obligations and continue with the implementation of the current business plans for the foreseeable future.
+Nevertheless, the Company remains diligent in its oversight of its cash position and will take the necessary steps to ensure that it remains a viable business.
+The Company continues to maintain an ongoing review of its activities to identify where additional cost savings can be made to extend the cash pipeline.

-Note: where item 8.5 is less than 2 quarters, all of questions 8.6.1, 8.6.2 and 8.6.3 above must be answered.
+Note: where item 8.5 is less than 2 guarters, all of guestions 8.6.1, 8.6.2 and 8.6.3 above must be answered.